-Modes of Assessment Score Date
+Course of Assessment Score Date

 First Exam 20% Week 6

 Second Exam 20% Week 12

-Assignments / Seminars / Projects / Quizzes / Tutorials ,Reports, Research Projects, Presentations 20% -
+Assignment / Seminar / Project / Quizzes / Tutorial 20% Throughout the

+course

 Final Exam 40% Week 16

-Total 100%

 Documentation and Academic Honesty

 Students are expected to complete all homework, papers and projects independently (unless otherwise specified); any work must be yours and yours alone.
 Working together for anything other than data collection, relying on students' work from previous semesters and/or plagiarizing published research is considered cheating.